MohamedHajr/Kubernetes-Notes/core-concepts/README.md

-### How to connect to a service in another namespace?
+### How to connect to a service in another namespace, and how is this possible?
 ${service-name}.${namespace}.svc.cluster.local where
 - cluster.local is the default domain name of the kubernetes cluster,
-- svc is the subdomain for service we are able to do this because when a service is created a DNS entry is added automatically in this format
+- svc is the subdomain for service
+This is possible because when a service is created a DNS entry is added automatically in this format

 ### How to switch from the defualt namespace to another one permenatly?
 `kubectl config set-context $(kubectl congig current-context) --namespace=${desired-namespace}`